 Once CCC has established a connection to the remote Mac, you will be prompted to install a Mac-specific Public Key Authentication (PKA) key pair onto the remote Mac.
 You must provide the username and password of an admin user on the remote Mac to permit this, and that admin user must have a non-blank password.
 Those requirements are only for the initial public key installation.
 For future authentication requests, CCC will use the PKA key pair.

-Note: This step establishes a high level of trust between the local and remote Mac; this is required to correctly preserve system files.
+Note: This step establishes a high level of trust between the local and remote Mac; this is required to correctly preserve file ownership.
 The local Mac will have access to all data on the remote Mac, and administrative users on the remote Mac can gain access to the data that you back up to that Mac.
 Both Macs should be within your administrative control.

 Once you have connected to the remote Mac and installed CCC's key on that system, CCC will present a volume browser.
 Select the volume or folder to use as the source or destination for your task.
 Note: avoid selecting a volume or folder that contains an apostrophe (').